recursivetree/seat-billing/README.md

 You should schedule a job running 'billing:update' as often as you want the live data to be updated.

+## Known issues
+* Characters changing corporations causes all kind of issues.

 Good luck, and Happy Hunting!!  o7